daveriesz/wx-historical/README.md

 # wx-historical

-This "wx" script was apparently written by Steve Munk originally in 1992.
+This "wx" script was apparently written by Peter St. Wecker originally in 1992.
 I encountered it sometime during my time at the University of Alaska Fairbanks in the Advanced Computing Facility (ACF-Lab), a collection of NeXT workstations.